abbeycode/UnrarKit/README.md

 # About

 UnrarKit is here to enable Mac and iOS apps to easily work with RAR files for read-only operations.
+It is currently based on version 5.2.1 of the [UnRAR library](http://www.rarlab.com/rar/unrarsrc-5.2.1.tar.gz).

-There is a main project, with a static library target and a unit tests target, and an example project, which demonstrates how to use the library.
+There is a main project, with unit tests, and a basic iOS example project, which demonstrates how to use the library.

-I'm always open to improvements, so please submit your pull requests.
+I'm always open to improvements, so please submit your pull requests, or [create issues](https://github.com/abbeycode/UnrarKit/issues) for someone else to implement.

 # Installation

-UnrarKit has been converted to a CocoaPods project.
+UnrarKit is a CocoaPods project, which is the recommended way to install it.
 If you're not familiar with [CocoaPods](http://cocoapods.org), you can start with their [Getting Started guide](http://guides.cocoapods.org/using/getting-started.html).

 I've included a sample [`podfile`](Example/Podfile) in the Example directory along with the sample project.
 Everything should install with the single command: